SOM-Research/model-autocompletion-server/README.md

 1. Clone our repository.
 2. Open a command-line interpreter and navigate to the folder where this repository is located.
-3. Execute the command: "docker build -t imageName ." assign a name to the image that will be executed, for example, model-autocompletion.
+3. Execute the command: ```docker build -t imageName .``` assign a name to the image that will be executed, for example, model-autocompletion.
 This command will run the content stored in Dockerfile.
-4. Now, execute: "docker run -it imageName".
-This command will open an internal command-line interpreter for Ubuntu 20.04 (specified in Dockerfile).
+4. Now, execute: ```docker run -it imageName``` This command will open an internal command-line interpreter for Ubuntu 20.04 (specified in Dockerfile).

 ## Citations